 The U-shape design utilizes three adjacent walls with an opening for access.
-If you’ve got a big enough area you could even include an island for additional countertop and storage space.
+If you’ve got a big enough area you could even include an island for additional countertop and customized storage space.

-Tips for designing a U-shaped kitchen
+Expert tips for designing a U-shaped kitchen

-Design your own work triangle
+1. Create your own golden triangle

 Maybe a back wall that houses the sink will be devoted to cleanup.
 On one side the stove top/range should be situated with countertop space around for preparing your meals.
 On the opposite side you could have the refrigerator and a pantry for all your food storage.
 Make the most efficient and functional space you can as you think about placement of your appliances.